 Their conclusion: China is moving too fast to make artificial intelligence an integral part of military modernization.

-The researchers analyzed 343 AI-related contracts awarded by the PLA and state defense companies.
-Among other things, an analysis of their spending priorities suggests that the PLA is particularly focused on the development of autonomous vehicles and the use of artificial intelligence and engineeringlearning to improve intelligence analysis, intelligence warfare and target recognition.
+The researchers analyzed 343 artificial intelligence-related contracts awarded by the PLA and state defense companies.
+Among other things, an analysis of their spending priorities suggests that the PLA is particularly focused on the development of autonomous vehicles and the use of artificial intelligence and machine learning to improve information analysis, information warfare and target recognition.

-Procurement records, although public, provide strong clues to strategy and intent because the military typically does not have unlimited pconditions, so tracking where leaders decide to spend their money can be important as well as very instructive.
+Procurement records, although public, provide strong clues to strategy and intent because the military typically does not have unlimited resources, so the of the supplies that leaders decide to spend their money on can be important as well as very instructive.

 So CSET studied more than 66.000 procurement records published between March 30 and December 1, 2020.

-Among what they discovered: generally, PLA units do not make their own purchases.
-Instead, it appears that state-owned enterprises such as the Aviation Industry Corporation of China and China Aerospace Science and Technology Corp and their affiliates approve most of the AI purchases.
+Among the things they discovered: PLA units generally do not make their own purchases.
+Instead, state-owned companies such as the Aviation Industry Corporation of China and China Aerospace Science and Technology Corp. and their subsidiaries appear to approve most of the artificial intelligence markets.

 The study found that PLA adopts artificial intelligence in seven distinct areas: